natebarksdale/natebarksdale.github.io/src/content/blog/2010-11-11-about-complaining.md

 description: James Murphy reflects on the power of creativity in expressing dissatisfaction.
 emoji: 🎨
 tags:
+  - ♻️ Repurposing
-  - 🎨 creations
+  - 💡 Ideas
-  - 📢 complaints
+  - 🤔 Curiosity
-  - 🌍 culture
+  - 💬 Communication
 haiku: |
   Craft your discontent,
   Art emerges from the grief,